 Back sleeping is less common, but most medically recommended sleep position as it offers the most spine neutrality.
 This position requires most support for the lumbar area – the lower back and spine.
 As this area is a key part of the body’s core it is important that it is supported.
 During back sleeping, the only recess created between the body and mattress is in the lower back.
 Again, an overly soft mattress can lead to curvature of the back – building pressure and pain in the lumbar region.
 A firm mattress is recommended for optimum support.
 Back sleepers should also consider an orthopaedic mattress such as the Sealy Posturepedic range as these mattresses are specially designed to support the back whilst preventing sinking of the midsection.

 Sleeping on your front can be problematic with the wrong kind of mattress as both the neck and spine can be affected.
 Most frontal sleepers will sleep with their heads turned to one side, which can lead to neck strain – especially with a pillow tilting the head upward.
 Stomach sleeping also needs certain levels of support for the spine – a soft mattress will allow the pelvis to tilt forward and the body to arch, leading to a build-up of lower back pressure.
 On the other hand, a very firm mattress will make the body too straight and out of its natural curve.
 Firm mattresses can also be especially painful for women’s chests when front sleeping

 Find these guidelines helpful?
-Our expert, in store staff are on hand 7 days to help you discover the best mattress for you at our Bristol Showrooms.
-Find our Beds Department on the first floor.
+Our expert, in store staff are on hand to help you discover the best mattress for you at our Bristol Showrooms or Cirencester Home Centre.
+Find our Beds Department on the first floor in both stores.